18 Online Shopping Traps and Scams To Watch Out For

 Shopping phishing emails can happen at any time of the year, but they tend to be popular during the holidays.
 What appears to be an email from a reputable retailer lists a coveted discount or informs you that something went wrong with your order.
 The email usually comes with a link for you to click on so that you can get the advertised discount or fix the problem with your order.
 Clicking the link, however, downloads malware on your computer.

-To confirm the legitimacy of the sender’s identity, double-check the email address.
+Double-check the email address to confirm the sender's identity's legitimacy.
 In addition, be on the lookout for poor spelling and grammar and links that require you to supply your personal information, the e-commerce site Etsy recommends.
 That's a way to avoid falling victim to these money scams.

 Fake Shipping Alerts